TestProf II: Factory therapy for your Ruby tests

 Every column represents a factory stack.
 The wider the column, the more times this stack had occurred in a test suite.
 The root cell shows the total number of top-level create calls.

-If your FactoryFlame report looks like a New York Сity’s skyline, then you have a lot of factory cascades (each “skyscraper” represents a cascade):
+If your FactoryFlame report looks like a photo of the New York Сity skyline, that means you have a lot of factory cascades (where each “skyscraper” represents a cascade):

 Skyscraper report